 A heat pump the best way to utilize solar and wind power for heating, but you have to face solar energy’s obvious disadvantage: You cannot store summer’s surplus of PV energy for winter (not until a commercially feasible combined fuel cell plus electrolyzer will be available).
 PV energy from generators that fit onto typical roofs are too small to cover heating energies in winter.
 Our expected PV output in the coldest months will be less than 10 kWh per day, whereas the heat pump might need up to 35 kWh (one quarter of heating energy).
 And lest we not forget power versus energy: The heat pump always operates at full power, with its rated power being determined by a worst case minimum ambient temperature.
 You will need to input something like 2-3 kW for a rather short period.
 The more average power you need, the more often the heat pump is turned on.
 So you also need 2-3 kW of solar power or battery output power – a challenge given irradiance in winter and typical battery inverter’s output powers.

 In summer a 10 kWh battery the capacity of Tesla’s will be fully charged quickly: You can expect half a year of autonomy, but have to feed in your surplus to the grid.
-In winter, the battery will never be charged as all power is consumed immediately.
+In winter, the battery will hardly be charged as all power is consumed immediately.
 So the estimated self-sufficiency quota will be well below the absolute theoretical maximum of yearly PV energy harvest over yearly energy consumption (about 70% in our case).

 Perhaps you wonder why I am only pontificating on the economics of batteries.
 I haven’t mentioned the battery’s function as a backup system yet for these reasons: